Trump: Kaepernick 'absolutely' should get another NFL shot 'if he deserves it'

 President Donald Trump on Wednesday said quarterback Colin Kaepernick, who launched the practice of kneeling during the National Anthem to protest racial injustice, should get another shot at playing in the NFL "if he deserves it."

-The president's comments Wednesday focused mainly Kaepernick's playing ability and not so much on the protest.
-Trump has criticized players who have also taken part in the protest and said they should be suspended or fired, claiming they are disrespecting the American flag.
+The president, speaking to reporters outside the White House, also weighed in on recent statements by the NFL and the U.S. Soccer Federation indicating they would relax rules about standing for the anthem.
+Trump has criticized players who have taken part in the protest and said they should be suspended or fired, claiming they are disrespecting the American flag.

+But his comments on Kaepernick largely focused on the quarterback's playing ability.

 Kaepernick threw five passes his rookie year of 2011 with the San Francisco 49ers.
 The next season, he replaced an injured Alex Smith mid-season and fell just short of winning Super Bowl XLVII.